 The secondary school and vocational skills centre at Revival aim to give all students, but especially the champions, a package of academic qualifications and skills that will enable them to get a good job to support themselves and their families or (given financial support) to move into further or higher education.

-In the future it is hoped that a laboratory will be established to enable a wider portfolio of science subjects to be studied at A level.
+In the future it is hoped that a laboratory will be established in the new teaching block to enable a wider portfolio of science subjects to be studied at ‘A’ level.
 As with all science subjects these require practical work and experiments to be undertaken, therefore the buildings must match the needs of the students.
 In addition, it hoped that dining and kitchen facilities can be upgraded to improve the student experience.

 Revival Grammar school is a registered exam centre, and if students are keen to enrol they can contact Revival Centre directly.